Otto Heinrich Warburg: Survival under the Nazis

 When the Nazis came to power, people of Jewish descent were forced from their professional positions, although the Nazis made exceptions.
 Warburg had a Protestant mother and a father with Jewish heritage (who had converted to Protestantism).
-According to the Reichsbürgergesetz from 1935 (cf. Nuremberg Laws) Warburg, as a "half-Jew" was labeled a Halbjude or Mischling.
+According to the Reichsbürgergesetz of 1935 (cf. Nuremberg Laws), he was a Halbjude (half-Jew) or Mischling.

-Warburg was also at risk due to his relationship with Jacob Heiss, with whom he lived and worked.
+Nazi anti-homosexuality policy posed a further risk to Warburg due to his relationship with Jacob Heiss.
 Beginning around 1918, Heiss served variously as Warburg's personal aid, secretary, and administrative assistant.

 The couple lived together in an elegant villa in Dahlem, in Berlin.

 Warburg was banned from teaching, but allowed to carry on his research.

-In 1941, Warburg briefly lost his post for making remarks critical of the Nazi regime, but in a few weeks was able to resume his research following a personal order from Hitler's Chancellery.
+In 1941, he briefly lost his post for making remarks critical of the Nazi regime, but in a few weeks was able to resume his research following a personal order from Hitler's Chancellery.
 Hermann Göring also arranged for him to be classified as one-quarter Jewish.

-In September 1942, Warburg made an official request for equal status ("Gleichstellung") with German Aryans, which was granted.
+In September 1942, Warburg made an official request for equal status (Gleichstellung) with German Aryans, which was granted.

 The Nazis were willing to allow Warburg to work because of his focus on metabolism and cancer.
 Hitler was obsessed with cancer, having lost his own mother to breast cancer at an early age.
 The decisive factor was Warburg's distinguished military service in the Great War, as Jewish veterans were often exempted from the loss of citizenship mandated by the Nuremberg laws.
 Warburg's Germanic physiognomy may also have weighed in his favor, as Hitler's Chancellery is known to have factored in eye color and face shape when evaluating Aryanization applications.

 Warburg disagreed with the Nazi regime, and refused to acknowledge the Nazi salute, to the point of provoking retaliation from its officers.
 Authors have speculated on why he stayed in Germany under the Reich.
 Apple suggests that, like many others, he did not imagine how bad things could get.
 His own egotism may have led him to underestimate the potential threat posed by the Nazis.

 Others have suggested that Warburg was so totally devoted to his work that he was prepared not only to stay in Germany but to tolerate the treatment of his Jewish colleagues and relatives by the Nazis.
 An anecdote from Birgit Vennesland, who became a director at Warburg's institute in West Berlin in 1968, is suggestive.
 She said that Warburg's advice for an acquaintance who was experiencing emotional difficulties was "Tell him not to think about anything but science—think about absolutely nothing else—only science."

 In 1943 Warburg relocated his laboratory to the village of Liebenburg on the outskirts of Berlin to avoid ongoing air raids.

 The Rockefeller Foundation reportedly offered to continue funding his work if he emigrated.
 After the war ended, Warburg inquired about the prospect of moving to the United States, but was turned down.